ferhathaskaya/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 This comparison shows how the launch direction affects orbital characteristics and stability even at the same speed and altitude.

-This comparison shows how the launch direction affects orbital characteristics and stability even at the same speed and altitude

 - All payloads are released from 300 km altitude at **7.7 km/s**, but with varying angles.
 - You can see:
   - **0° (horizontal)** leads to near-surface skimming and reentry.